Frequently Asked Coffee Questions

 We also cannot sell you our proprietary blends in green bean form, silly!
 That would be giving away our big secrets.
 And besides, experimenting with your own blends is the fun part, right?

-It is best to grind your coffee just before you brew it, but we also understand the value of convenience by having us grind it, or you simply might not own a grinder (wanna get one?
+It is best to grind your coffee just before you brew it.
+Don't have the time?
+Don't have a grinder? (wanna get one?
 Go here!)
 For these reasons, we are happy to grind your coffee for you in one of three ways:

 - Normal Grind: best for all autodrip machines